opentok/broadcast-sample-app/README.md

   };
 ```

 When the broadcast button is clicked, the `setEventListeners()` method calls the `startBroadcast()` method, which submits a request to the server endpoint to begin the broadcast.
-The server endpoint relays the session ID to the [OpenTok HLS Broadcast REST API](https://tokbox.com/developer/rest/) `/broadcast/start` endpoint, which returns broadcast data to the host.
+The server endpoint relays the session ID to the [OpenTok HLS Broadcast REST](https://tokbox.com/developer/rest/) `/broadcast/start` endpoint, which returns broadcast data to the host.
 The broadcast data includes the broadcast URL in its JSON-encoded HTTP response:

 ```javascript
   var startBroadcast = function (session) {